elcanziba/calculation-tool-angularjs/README.md

-### Simple tool for calculating/comparing energy expenses based per price, day and units on different types of bulbs.
+Simple AngularJS tool for calculating/comparing energy expenses based per price, day and units on different types of bulbs.

-AngularJS Workshop.